 A good Quality Management System is built around the business and not around the standard.
 It should be easy to maintain and set up so you can focus on your business needs and not on ISO 9001.

-The ISO 9001 process provides a robust framework for improving every organisation’s quality system by adopting eight quality management principles:
+The ISO 9001 process provides a robust framework for improving every organisation’s quality system by adopting seven quality management principles:

 - Customer focus

 - Engagement of people

 - Process approach

 ISO 9001 is for all industries and sectors.
 It combines good business practice – generally, for your industry and specific to your business.